hmzq-dev/assembly-practice/README.md

 Assembly language used: X86-64 Intel

-To assemble the code with NASM on linux and execute it, run the following commands in the main project directory:
+To assemble the code with NASM on linux and execute it, run the `run-asm.sh` script with the following command:

-`nasm file.asm -f elf64 -o ./object-code/file.o`

-Generates object code (in elf64 format) from source code

-`ld ./object-code/file.o -o ./executables/file`

-Linker: Generates the executable file from object code

-`./executables/file`

-Runs the executable file
+`bash run-asm.sh`